- Code BIOL6178

 - ANU College ANU Joint Colleges of Science

 - Course subject Biology

 This course will introduce you to advanced concepts and tools for managing threatened species and ecosystems.
-This course is intended to provide students in biological sciences, who already have been introduced to key concepts, with understanding of advanced concepts and tools and the soft-skills to enable employment by conservation agencies/NGOs/consultants or to take further research in this area.
+Building on key concepts introduced in 2nd year courses, this course will provide you with an understanding of advanced concepts and tools, and the skills, to enable employment by conservation agencies/NGOs/consultants or to take further research in this area.
 It will focus on the interface between advances in science and practical management of threatened biodiversity with hands-on experience in ACT conservation reserves.

 Note: This course is co-taught with undergraduate students but assessed separately.

 Expression of Interest required: Please note that there are limited spaces and an EOI is required in early January for consideration - see "Other Information" below for details

 Upon successful completion, students will have the knowledge and skills to: